Ratysz/ratysz.github.io/content/draft/scheduling-1.md

 ## `yaks`

-The scheduler of `yaks` is meant to be maximally composable, with other instances of itself and the surrounding application.
+The scheduler of `yaks` is meant to be maximally composable, with other instances of itself, and the surrounding application.
-To that end, neither components nor resources are owned by any abstraction provided by the crate, instead both are borrowed by the `Executor` (the scheduler abstraction) for the duration of schedule execution.
+To that end, neither components nor resources are owned by any abstraction provided by the crate, instead, both are borrowed by the `Executor` (the scheduler abstraction) for the duration of schedule execution.
 Systems are implemented in a way that allows them to be easily used as plain functions elsewhere in the application.

-There are no stages, instead users are encouraged to create several executors and invoke them in a sequence.
+There are no stages, users are encouraged to create several executors and invoke them in a sequence.
-Built-in abstraction for deferring modifying operations is not provided, in favor of having users implement one, tailored to their use case.
+A built-in abstraction for deferring modifying operations is not provided, in favor of having users implement one, tailored to their use case.
 Thread-local systems are not addressed.